 A former gardening shop and nursery might not seem like the best spot for a meaty al fresco meal.
-But the months-old Standard is grilling summer's perfect burger.
+But the months-old Garden District is grilling summer's perfect burger.

 From its earliest days, crowds would cram into the fenced-in patio for steins of Hofbrau beer or vinegar-spiked pulled pork sandwiches.
 Since the restaurant added its retro, seemingly In-N-Out-inspired cheeseburger ($8), though, we've ordered nothing else, even stopping in three days in a row to sate the craving.